ThomasColliers/orbit/DESIGN.md

 ## roadmap

+- Sun in the distance
+- Stars background

 - HDR/Tonemapping

-- Stars background
-- Sun in the distance
+- Explore shadow mapping

 - Create animation to progress the earth by 1 million years